Stuffed Brinjal / Bharli Vaangi – an authentic Maharashtrian dish.

 - After this cools down, blend it to a coarse paste.

-- To this ground paste, add the peanut powder, chilly powder, coriander powder, cumin powder, garam masala and mix well.
+- To this ground paste, add roasted peanut powder, turmeric powder, chilly powder, coriander powder, cumin powder, garam masala and mix well.

 - Stuff the slit brinjals with the above mixture.